-To send flowers in memory of Marlene L. Ladd (Gates), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Marlene L. Ladd (Gates), please visit our Heartfelt Sympathies Store.

 At the age of six she and her family moved to the South Oklahoma City community when Leonard joined the Tinker Air Force Base Fire Department.

 Marlene was fun-loving and active as a child and young adult.
 She loved to play baseball, go on fishing trips with her dad and enjoyed spending time with her many friends.
 She attended and graduated from Capitol Hill High school, a proud Redskin, in 1954.
 As a sophomore, she met the love of her life, Don Ladd.
 After Marlene graduated high school and Don finished his first semester at OU, they were married on January 26, 1955 at Capitol Hill Christian Church, where they remained active members for many years.